 Finding a house to buy is whirlwind of emotions.
 It’s important understand how future earthquakes might affect you, and which of the natural hazard disclosures to read closely.
 This is part one of a three-part series looking at the importance of location, location, location when buying a house in earthquake country.

 What does it feel like to experience an earthquake?
 Does the ground start rolling like an ocean wave or shake back and forth?
-Learn what factors affect what an earthquake feels like and how you can vicariously experience one.
+What will ‘the Big One’ earthquake feel like?
+Learn what factors affect earthquake strength and how you can vicariously experience one.